 However, the hike does not end there.
 Hikers have the option to continue up via steep switchbacks to the top of the sandstone bluff.
 The rocky trail along the top not only is a fun path to walk but also affords some awesome views of the valley below and the Zuni Mountains.
 Finally, atop the bluff there are the excavated Atsinna ruins dating back over 700 years.
 El Morro is a fascinating place that combines history and unique scenic beauty.
 It is a great place to stop on an American Southwest road trip itinerary.

-El Malpais National Monument – American Southwest Road Trip Itinerary to National Parks
+El Malpais National Monument on an American Southwest Road Trip

 It would take another full day to full appreciate the scenery of El Malpais National Monument, just 20 -30 minutes down the highway from El Morro National Monument.
 The volcanic landscape, sandstone cliffs and signature arch are all worth a visit.
 However, we only had a short time in the park.
 We had not left enough time on our American Southwest road trip itinerary.
 So, we stopped for only 15-20 minutes to take a brief climb through a lava tube that the ranger at El Morro had recommended to us.